juanmanuelcinto/Test_Ecommerce/README.md

 # Test E-commerce website with Selenium and Python

 ## Features
-  * Take screenshots of your category pages.
+  * Take screenshots of your e-commerce pages.

 ## Requeriments
   * Python3